 B'Elanna's face grew serious.
 "Well, I happen to know that for a fact.
 She told me she loves you.
 In fact…" She stopped a moment and stared hard at her old friend.
 "Chakotay, if you ever repeat one word of what I'm about to say, I'll string you up with my bare hands…"

 Chakotay's eyes widened.
 "What?"
 When she didn't say more, he nodded quickly.
 "I promise…now what?"

 B'Elanna smiled.
-“She was here one night…a few days after those bastards let her go for want of a better way of putting it.
+"She was here one night…a couple of weeks after those bastards let her go for want of a better way of putting it.
 It was just her and me and we got very drunk.
-The real stuff too…a few bottles from Tom’s stash.”
+The real stuff too…a few bottles from Tom's stash."
 She laughed at the memory.
-“Anyway, she told me…she told me she wished you had just slammed her against the bulkhead and…fucked her brains out…”
+"Anyway, she told me…she told me she wished you'd just slammed her against the bulkhead and…fucked her brains out…"